Covid 19 coronavirus: One new case linked to St Margaret's cluster

 No additional deaths have been reported, which means the death toll remains at 21.

-One person remains in hospital, at Auckland's Middlemore Hospital in the intensive care unit.
+One person remains in hospital, at Auckland's Middlemore Hospital, not in the intensive care unit.

 Yesterday, 5408 tests were completed bringing the total number of tests to 250,246.